(18th March 2013 – 20 miles)

 Having left Patterdale at 8.30am, I finally approached Shap at about 4.30.

 The A6, which Shap straddles, used to be the main route from NW England to Scotland – and Shap prospered.
-But after the M6 opened and bypassed the town, Shap’s fortunes slipped and its importance diminished.
-I imagine that the burghers of the town are only too pleased that the C2C brings in so many visitors.
+But after the M6 opened and bypassed the town, the town’s fortunes slipped and its importance diminished.
+I imagine that its burghers are only too pleased that the C2C brings in so many visitors.

 Sadly, The Greyhound, a pub which boasted great reviews and where I had hoped to stay, had recently closed (though it is due to reopen).